West Fertilizer Company explosion

-On April 17, 2013, an ammonium nitrate explosion occurred at the West Fertilizer Company storage and distribution facility in West, Texas, United States (18 mi north of Waco), while emergency services personnel were responding to a fire at the facility.
-Fifteen people were killed, more than 160 were injured, and more than 150 buildings were damaged or destroyed.
+On April 17, 2013, an ammonium nitrate explosion occurred at the West Fertilizer Company storage and distribution facility in West, Texas, United States (18 mi north of Waco), while emergency services personnel were responding to a fire there.
+Fifteen people were killed, over 160 injured, and more than 150 buildings damaged or destroyed.
 Investigators confirmed that ammonium nitrate was the material that exploded.
-On May 11, 2016, the Bureau of Alcohol, Tobacco, Firearms and Explosives stated that the fire had been deliberately set.
+On May 11, 2016, the Bureau of Alcohol, Tobacco, Firearms and Explosives stated that the fire was deliberately set.
 That finding has been disputed.

 Background

-West Fertilizer Company had supplied chemicals to farmers since it was founded in 1962.
+West Fertilizer Company had supplied chemicals to farmers since its founding in 1962.
 As of 2013 it was owned by Adair Grain, Inc. and employed nine workers at the facility.
 Adair Grain, Inc. is wholly owned by Donald Adair and his wife Wanda.

-At the time of the incident, the Occupational Safety and Health Administration (OSHA) had last inspected the plant in 1985.
+At the time of the incident, the Occupational Safety and Health Administration (OSHA) last inspected the plant in 1985.
 According to records obtained by the Associated Press, OSHA cited the plant for improper storage of anhydrous ammonia and fined it $30.
 OSHA could have fined the company as much as $1,000.
-OSHA also cited the plant for violations of respiratory protection standards, but did not impose a fine.
-OSHA officials said the facility was not on their "National Emphasis Plan" for chemical plant inspections, because it was considered to be an exempt "retail facility" under an interpretation of OSHA's Process Safety Management standard, the plant had no record of a major accident, and the Environmental Protection Agency did not consider it a major risk.
+OSHA also cited the plant for violations of respiratory protection standards but imposed no fine.
+OSHA officials said the facility was not on their "National Emphasis Plan" for chemical plant inspections, because it was considered an exempt "retail facility" under an interpretation of OSHA's Process Safety Management standard, the plant had no record of a major accident, and the Environmental Protection Agency did not consider it a major risk.